“Well, I don’t really have a choice. I’m kind of committed at this point.”

 5. Don’t stop moving

 If I stop moving, I get tired.
 If I get tired, I get crabby and nothing gets done.
-Then I get more crabby because I got nothing done.
+Then I get even more crabby because I got nothing done.
 It’s just no good for anyone.

 That being said, I try not to run at breakneck pace all day.
 I have approximately a 12- to 13-hour day from wake up through bedtime.
 The other half of the 24 hours in a day has to accommodate sleep, clean up, prep for the next day, time with Jeff, and quite often dinner at the very least.
 I cannot afford to exhaust myself by the time lunch rolls around.